Greenstand/Greenstand-Overview/README.md

 Slack is our main form of communication.
 Here are some Slack basics:
 To add yourself to the desired channels: on the left window in Slack find **channel +**...
+If you don't see the desired channel ask in #engineering or reach out to a lead.

 Our popular channels are #development, #android, #nodejs-api, #tree-talk etc..